LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 }
 ```

-The `GamepadEvent` has a `getIndex()` method that allows us to track a specific gamepad.
+The `GamepadEvent` has a `getIndex()` method that allows tracking a specific gamepad.
 This input is a _poll_ based input, meaning there is no listener that is called when a button is pressed.
-Instead, we can ask for the whole gamepads state _right now_ as part of our gameloop.
+Instead, the game will ask for the whole gamepads state _right now_ as part of the gameloop.

 ```java
 // Canonical Index on Standard Gamepad